Living in Gibraltar · Last updated 2 June 2026

 Outpatient clinicsYesWide range of specialties

-Advanced cancer treatmentPartialSome referred to Spain or UK
+Advanced cancer treatmentPartialSome cases referred to Spain or UK

 Dental and Optical Care in Gibraltar

 GHA provides some dental services, but coverage is limited.
-Children and qualifying adults can access NHS-style dental care through the GHA, but waiting lists apply.
-Most working-age adults use private dental practices in Gibraltar.
-The cost of private dentistry in Gibraltar is generally lower than UK private rates.
+Children and qualifying adults can access dental care through the GHA, with waiting lists applying.
+Most working-age adults use private dental practices in Gibraltar, where costs are generally lower than UK private rates.
+The children's dental clinic is frequently cited in local discussion as an area where GHA capacity is stretched, so be prepared for waiting times if your children need routine dental work.

 Private Healthcare in Gibraltar

-A number of private GP practices and specialist clinics operate in Gibraltar alongside the GHA system.
-Private consultations are typically £50 to £120 for a GP appointment, depending on the practice and complexity.
-Many Gibraltar employers include private health insurance as part of their employment package, particularly in financial services and online gaming.
+Private GP practices and specialist clinics operate in Gibraltar alongside the GHA system.
+Public listings indicate private GP consultations typically cost in the range of £50 to £120, depending on the practice and complexity.
+Many Gibraltar employers include private health insurance as part of their package, particularly in financial services and online gaming.

-• Response times are faster at private clinics than GHA for non-urgent matters
+• Response times are faster at private clinics for non-urgent matters

-• Cross-border care in La Linea and wider Spain is another option for those living near the border, at lower cost for some procedures
+• Cross-border care in La Linea and wider Spain is a practical option for those living near the border, at lower cost for some procedures

 Medicines and Prescriptions

 Prescriptions through the GHA are dispensed at GHA pharmacies.
-There is a standard prescription charge for employed adults.
 GHA-prescribed medications are heavily subsidised.
-Private prescriptions are handled by the several independent pharmacies on Main Street and around the territory.
+Private prescriptions are handled by independent pharmacies around the territory, including on Main Street.

 If you take a regular medication, bring a sufficient supply when you arrive and obtain a GHA prescription once registered.
 Some medications available over the counter in Spain or the UK require a prescription in Gibraltar, and vice versa.
-Do not assume your medication regime transfers automatically.
+Do not assume your existing medication regime transfers automatically without checking.

 Cross-border pharmacy tip

-La Linea pharmacies are five minutes from the border and significantly cheaper for certain over-the-counter medications.
-Many Gibraltar residents regularly cross for basic pharmacy items.
+La Linea pharmacies are five minutes from the border and noticeably cheaper for certain over-the-counter medications.
+Many Gibraltar residents cross regularly for basic pharmacy items.
 This is entirely legal and practical for non-prescription products.

 Mental Health Services

 GHA operates mental health services through its psychiatric and psychological care teams.
-Waiting times for non-urgent mental health support can be significant, as is the case in many small healthcare systems.
+Waiting times for non-urgent mental health support can be significant, as is common in smaller healthcare systems.
 Private therapy and counselling practices operate in Gibraltar and are accessible without a GP referral.
-Costs for private therapy sessions typically run £60 to £120 per session.
+Public listings suggest private therapy sessions typically cost in the range of £60 to £120 per session.

 The Bottom Line

 Gibraltar's healthcare system is functional and free at point of use for registered residents.
-The key step is registering with the GHA promptly when you arrive.
-St Bernard's handles the majority of what most residents need, and the private sector fills the gaps effectively.
-It is a different system from what most UK or EU new arrivals are used to, but once you are registered, it works well for day-to-day healthcare.
+The key step is getting your residency registration card from the CSRO first, then registering with the GHA promptly.
+St Bernard's Hospital handles the majority of what most residents need day to day, and the GHA's referral network covers more complex cases, drawing on hospitals in Spain and the UK.
+The private sector fills the gap effectively for faster specialist access.
+It is a different system from the NHS or Spanish healthcare, but once you are registered and contributing, it works well for everyday needs.

 Frequently Asked Questions